nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## 1. Design & Implementation
 Traveller's design can be broken down into 2 main components: The World Map, and the Main Traveller code, as illustrated in figure 1 below.
-The World Map is the part of the application that handles the calculation of the shortest distance between countries, while the Main Traveller code handles the interaction with users, and the general logic of the application.
+The World Map is the part of the application that handles the calculation of the shortest time/cost (collectively referred to as distance in this guide) between countries, while the Main Traveller code handles the interaction with users, and the general logic of the application.

 ![](documentationPics/designOverview.png)